sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 The group applauded, turning their gaze to their King and the skeleton as they made a gesture to get up... only for another Sans and Asgore to walk in through the door behind the girls.
 There were gasps and hushed whispers among the crowd, and a few monsters eyeing the two among them warily. *Their* Sans and Asgore were relaxed however, as they had already met their counterpart before this presentation.

 The two monsters on stage were both wearing some sort of headwear from Hattie's repertoire to differentiate themselves from the versions in this universe.
-Sans still wore the Ice Hat beanie, smiling warmly at the crowd while Asgore wore one of Hattie's patterned purple top hats as he bowed gently.
+Sans still wore the Ice Hat beanie, smiling his signature smile at the crowd while Asgore wore one of Hattie's patterned purple top hats as he bowed gently.

 "Now, to explain how this has come to pass, we'd also like Frisk to come on up, and, uh - who was it you nominated again?"